bjornekelund/DXLogICOMScripts/README.md

 ## Scripts description

-**ICOM_Bandpower** Per band output power control to avoid overdriving a PA.
-Typically not used for low power/barefoot operation.
-Edit the power level table to set safe levels for each band and adjust level manually if required.
-Only ivoked at band changes.

-**ICOM_RIT_Plus**, **ICOM_RIT_Minus**, and **ICOM_RIT_Clear** Three scripts for
-RIT (during Run) and frequency (during S&P) adjustment using shifted arrow keys.
-Plus and minus refers to actual frequency change.

 **ICOM_SO2V** Automatic switching of VFO knob focus and audio paths for SO2V operation with ICOM IC-7610.
 It has not been tested but believed to be working also for IC-7800, 7850 and 7851.
 (All feedback is welcome.)
 In "Normal listening mode", selecting the